 Simple images that draw attention to your brand logo can also help to promote the lifestyle your cannabis brand represents without selling your products.
 Coda Signature does this by showing its logo on mugs and more.

 You need to be visible on Instagram or people won’t see your content.
-To that end, plan to post new content one to two times per day.
-According to several research studies over the past couple of years, one to two times is the recommended amount to get the best results from your efforts.
+To that end, plan to post new content once per day.
+According to several research studies over the past couple of years, one time per day is the recommended amount to get the best results from your investment and efforts.

-In addition, actively comment on and like other people’s content and respond to comments posted to your own images and videos at least once per day.
+In addition, actively comment on and like other people’s content and respond to comments posted to your own images and videos.
+See #5 below for more information about engagement.